computablelabs/compspec/TopLevelSpec.md

     - [Query Pricing](#query-pricing): Users have to pay to run queries.
 This pricing structure has to reward the various stakeholders including listing owners (data), backend system owners (compute), and the market itself (investors)
     - [Query Rake](#query-rake): What fraction of the payment goes to each stake holder?
     - [Data utilization](#data-utilization): The market maintains track of how many times each listing has been requested by different queries.
-  - Off-chain data [#30](https://github.com/computablelabs/goest/issues/30): The data listed in the data market is held off-chain in a backend system.
+  - [Authorized Backends](#authorized-backends): The data listed in the data market is held off-chain in a backend system.
 A council vote is used to set authorized backend systems for this market.
-- [Backend Systems](#backend-specification): Backend systems are responsible for securely storing data off-chain and allowing authorized users to query this data. https://github.com/computablelabs/crunky
+- [Backend Systems](#backend-specification): Backend systems are responsible for securely storing data off-chain and allowing authorized users to query this data.
-  - [REST API](https://github.com/computablelabs/crunky/issues/1): The backend system must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling
+  - [REST API](#rest-api): The backend system must respond to a defined set of REST API commands to perform actions such as authentication, data addition and removal, and query handling
-  - [Query specification](https://github.com/computablelabs/crunky/issues/2): The backend system must accept a structured set of queries (TODO: More details and work needed here)
+  - [Query specification](#query-language): The backend system must accept a structured set of queries (TODO: More details and work needed here)

 ## Market Factory
 The `MarketFactory` is responsible for creaking new data markets and will store a list of available data markets.